 Jobs’ biographer, Walter Isaacson, claims Time‘s editorial staff never seriously considered Jobs for the “Man of the Year” title.

-Nonetheless, that first Time cover influenced Jobs’ demand for near-total control over the Apple narrative.
+Nonetheless, that first Time cover in 1982 influenced Jobs’ demand for near-total control over the Apple narrative.
 It became a formative moment that would frame Cupertino’s famously adversarial relationship with the media in coming years.